LRYMND/v-link/README.md

 > You can find a demo gif at the end of the readme.

+### > Note:

+Due to some differencies in the communication, Android Auto is not working properly as of now.
+Hopefully that can be fixed in the future.

 ## Content

 <!-- TABLE OF CONTENTS -->